The dual Bonahon-Schl\"afli formula: Convex co-compact manifolds

 Let $\Sigma$ be a surface immersed in a Riemannian $3$-manifold $X$.
-The \emph{first fundamental form} $\I$ of $\Sigma$ is the symmetric $(2,0)$- 0pt tensor obtained as pullback of the metric on $X$.
-Given a choice of a normal vector field $\nu$, the \emph{shape operator} of $\Sigma$ is the $\I$- 0pt self-adjoint $(1,1)$- 0pt tensor $B$, defined by setting $B U \defin - \mathcal{D}_U \nu$, where $\mathcal{D}$ is the Levi-Civita connection of $X$ and $U$ is a tangent vector field to $\Sigma$.
-The \emph{second fundamental form}, denoted by $\II$, is the symmetric $(2,0)$- 0pt tensor $\II(V,W) \defin \I(B V, W) = \I(V, B W)$, for any tangent vector fields $V$, $W$ to $\Sigma$.
+The \emph{first fundamental form} $\I$ of $\Sigma$ is the symmetric $(2,0)$-\hsk tensor obtained as pullback of the metric on $X$.
+Given a choice of a normal vector field $\nu$, the \emph{shape operator} of $\Sigma$ is the $\I$-\hsk self-adjoint $(1,1)$-\hsk tensor $B$, defined by setting $B U \defin - \altmathcal{D}_U \nu$, where $\altmathcal{D}$ is the Levi-Civita connection of $X$ and $U$ is a tangent vector field to $\Sigma$.
+The \emph{second fundamental form}, denoted by $\II$, is the symmetric $(2,0)$-\hsk tensor $\II(V,W) \defin \I(B V, W) = \I(V, B W)$, for any tangent vector fields $V$, $W$ to $\Sigma$.
 The \emph{mean curvature} $H$ is the trace of $B$.
 The notions of second fundamental form, shape operator and mean curvature depend on the choice of a normal vector field on $\Sigma$.
-Wherever we have to deal with surfaces which are boundaries of domains or with portions of $\varepsilon$- 0pt surfaces, we will always endow them with the exterior normal vector field pointing outwards the domain or the $\varepsilon$- 0pt neighborhood, respectively.
+Wherever we have to deal with surfaces which are boundaries of domains or with portions of $\varepsilon$-\hsk surfaces, we will always endow them with the interior normal vector field pointing toward the domain or the $\varepsilon$-\hsk neighborhood, respectively.

-\emph{Lines} and \emph{planes} in $\Hyp^3$ are $1$ and $2$- 0pt dimensional totally geodesic subspaces of $\Hyp^3$, respectively.
+\emph{Lines} and \emph{planes} in $\Hyp^3$ are $1$ and $2$-\hsk dimensional totally geodesic subspaces of $\Hyp^3$, respectively.
 A \emph{half-space} is the closure on one of the complementary regions of a plane inside $\Hyp^3$.
 In the following we recall the geometric data of the equidistant surfaces from a plane and a line, respectively.
 For a proof of them, we refer for instance to \cite[Chapter~II.2]{canary_epstein_green2006}.

 \begin{lemma} Let $P$ be a plane in $\Hyp^3$, and fix $\nu$ a unit normal vector field on $P$.
 Then the map $\mappa{\eta_\varepsilon}{P}{\Hyp^3}$, defined by